JBris/gametest/docs/README.txt

 Strategy Pattern - Alter object behaviour at runtime.
 Decouple class behaviour from the classes themselves.

-Factory Pattern - Decouple the object creation process from the Breakout game instance.
+Simple Factory Pattern - Decouple the object creation process from the Breakout game instance.

 Facade pattern - Simplify interactions with the game engine.
 Reduce dependencies on individual components of the system.